South East Asia ATLAS of Plucked Instruments

 You Tube

-The oud-like gambus is often imported from Egypt or other countries in the Middle East, but quite a few are locally made in Malaysia or Indonesia.
-Although the general shape of those is similar to the imported oud, there are often a few differences.
-Usually the wood used for the front is not pine wood, and certainly not bookmatched.
+The oud-like gambus is often imported from the Middle East, but quite a few are locally made in Malaysia or Indonesia.
+Usually they try to imitate the general shape of the imported oud, but others have a few differences.
+Often the wood used for the front is not pine wood, and certainly not bookmatched.

-And although the neck is often fretless (like the oud), especially the gitar gambus from Indonesia does have frets.
-Also the number of strings may vary.
+And although the neck is fretless (like the oud), the gambus sometimes has inlaid "frets" for orientation.

 top